 If you are already enrolled and getting help from this program, the information about premiums in this Evidence of Coverage may not apply to you.
-We sent you a separate insert called the Evidence of Coverage Rider for People Who Get "Extra Help" Paying for Prescription Drugs (also known as the "Low-Income Subsidy Rider" or the "LIS Rider"), which tells you about your drug coverage.
-If you don't have this insert, please call Customer Service and ask for the "LIS Rider."
+We sent you a separate insert, called the Evidence of Coverage Rider for People Who Get "Extra Help" Paying for Prescription Drugs (also known as the Low-Income Subsidy Rider or the LIS Rider), which tells you about your drug coverage.
+If you don't have this insert, please call Customer Service and ask for the LIS Rider.

 Medicare Part B and Part D premiums differ for people with different incomes.
-If you have questions about these premiums, review your copy of the Medicare & You 2024 handbook, the section called "2024 Medicare Costs."
-If you need a copy, you can download it from the Medicare website (www.medicare.gov).
+If you have questions about these premiums review your copy of Medicare & You 2025 handbook, the section called "2025 Medicare Costs."
+If you need a copy, you can download it from the Medicare website (www.medicare.gov/medicare-and-you).
 Or you can order a printed copy by phone at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, seven days a week.
 TTY users call 1-877-486-2048.

-Section 4.1 Plan premium
+Section 4.1 Plan Premium